tododge/BIOS424/lab_two/README.md

 # N80                1864736
 # L80                3
 ```
+We were able to combine contigs and add on another 2Mb to our largest contig.
 We can double check that indeed RagTag aligned this contig to the 2R chromosome by looking at all of the contigs (which are now named by which reference contig they were scaffolded to). `samtools faidx` will create an index file for a fasta, which allows us to easily see contig lengths.
 ```
 cd $SCRATCH/BIOS424/lab_two/ragtag/
 samtools faidx 2R.scaffolded.fasta